RUB-NDS/PRET/README.md

     # pip install colorama pysnmp

-If unicode characters are not displayed correctly on a Windoze console, try installing the *win_unicode_console* module:
+If running on a Windoze console and unicode characters are not displayed correctly, try installing the *win_unicode_console* module:

     # pip install win_unicode_console